wisemanl12/884project/code/utils/README.md

 Source (1) got their highest accuracy using a majority voting ensemble of the pretrained AlexNet, Densenet121, Inception_V3, ResNext, and GoogleNet, with an accuracy on the test set of 96.4%

 **How to run our codes**
+These codes have 3 ways they can be run, and a number of command line parameters to run the main.py script.
+These are run in google colab, so you would need to zip your file directory from this git repo into a .zip or .tar file, put it in your google drive, and then

+Single classifier example:

+!python main.py --datapath /content/chest_xray --loss SmoothCrossEntropy --num_labels 2 --batch_size 64 --steps 500 --save_interval 100 --net=resnet50 --runs=1

+Ensemble majority voting example:
+!python main.py --datapath /content/chest_xray --loss SmoothCrossEntropy --num_labels 2 --runs 1 --batch_size 64 --steps 1000 --save_interval 200 --ensemble googlenet resnet101 vgg alexnet inception_v3 --runs 1

+Ensemble adaboost example:
+!python main.py --datapath /content/chest_xray --loss SmoothCrossEntropy --num_labels 2 --runs 1 --batch_size 64 --steps 1000 --save_interval 200 --ensemble adaBoost googlenet resnet101 vgg alexnet inception_v3 --runs 1

+Command line parameters:
 **Evaluation Results**